AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Searching.md

       _metadataService.GetTypesAsync(query:"QueryString", skip:0, count:100);
 ```
 ## Search for stream views
-SdsStreamView search is exposed through the REST API and the client libraries method ``GetStreamViewsAsync``.
+Stream view search is exposed through the REST API and the client libraries method ``GetStreamViewsAsync``.
-For more information on SdsStreamView properties, see [Stream Views](xref:sdsStreamViews#streamviewpropertiestable).
+For more information on stream view properties, see [Stream Views](xref:sdsStreamViews#streamviewpropertiestable).

 **Searcheable Properties**
 | Property     | Searchable |